 Best Rear Light – All-rounder

 The Cateye TL-LD1100 takes the place for best (ahem) rear of the year.
 It has a rugged design, lots of mounting options, good waterproofing, good all round visibility, lots of modes including a useful steady+flashing mode and long battery life.
+It’s now looking a little dated but is still widely available and is still popular.
 Purchase options can be found at the end of the review.

 Best Rear Light – Compact